tbird20d/red-green/README.md

 pre-game
 --------
-Remove user registration files in the rgdata directory Remove winner files in the rgdata directory
+ - Remove user registration files in the rgdata directory
+ - Remove winner files in the rgdata directory
-Remove leftover answer, rps, and still-in data
+ - Remove leftover answer, rps, and still-in data

-('make clean' will do this)
+('make clean' will do all this)

 Operating the game
 ------------------